What are the benefits of solar?

 Disadvantages: The efficiency of polycrystalline-based solar panels is typically 13-16%; Lower space-efficiency; Not as aesthetically pleasing since they have a speckled blue colour compared with the more uniform look of mono crystalline.

 This is the part of your solar power system that converts DC power (created by the panels) to AC power, which is used in your home.

 The meter records the movement of electricity into and/or out of a home or building.
 A solar meter is sometimes referred to as a “bi-directional” meter or “net” meter.
 It records electricity received from the grid and electricity exported to the grid.
 A smart meter is a digital meter that records electricity use in 30-minute intervals.
 They can also be programmed as bi-directional and are compatible with solar.
 Contact your electricity provider if you are not sure what type of meter you currently have.

 A kilowatt (kW) is a unit of power equal to 1000 watts.
 A kilowatt hour (kWh) is the amount of energy you get from one kilowatt for one hour.
 Your electricity provider measures how much electricity you use in kilowatt hours.
 On average, a 4kW solar power system has a daily output of 14.4 to 20kWh of solar energy.
 If your system includes a fully charged storage device, it can even output 6.5 to 16.5kWh of energy, depending on the size of your solar battery.

 Ready to take the next step?

-We can help with panels and/or battery storage for your home, office or commercial building.
+We can help with panels and/or solar battery storage for your home, office or commercial building.
 The first step is to arrange a no-obligation consultation with Glow to discuss your energy needs.
-Contact us on 8397 6100 for more information on solar panels and battery storage systems or visit our website for more detailed information and brochures.
+Contact us on 8397 6100 for more information or visit our pages on solar panels and battery storage systems for more detailed information and brochures.